ncmoliver/ai-case-study/README.md

 > Teams who have signed up with ShotQuality win on average three more games than teams who have not signed up.

 **How is your company performing relative to competitors in the same field?**
+ShotQuality is performing fairly well to say that they are niche down into the basketball arena.
+Companies like Stat Perform and Catapult Sports also use their products and software for other sports.
+For companies niche down specifically to basketball like ShotTracker and Noah Baksketball, I believe they all have different ways of going about things.
+***Noah Basketball*** focuses specifically on player development, tracking basketball shooting metrics.
+***ShotTracker*** is one of the leading basketball analytical companies, as it was founded in 2013.
+ShotQuality compared to ShotTracker is a bit unfair at the moment as ShotQuality is only two years old.
+Within those two years, they have seen a huge growth in success, funding, and subscriptions.
 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)